kyleanicholson/learn-programming-notes/html/form.md

 ## Form action and method

 The `form` element is a container element that wraps all of the inputs a user will interact with on a form.
+When a form is submitted (for example, when the user clicks the **Submit** button), the browser makes a request.
+A script can respond to that request and process the data.
+By default, the request is made to the page where the form is shown.

 The form element accepts two essential attributes; the first is the `action` attribute which takes a URL value that tells the form where it should send its data to be processed.
 Later in the curriculum, we will learn to hook backend systems up to frontend forms using this attribute.

 The second is the `method` attribute which tells the browser [which HTTP request method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) it should use to submit the form.
 The GET and POST request methods are the two you will find yourself using the most.
 We use GET when we want to retrieve something from a server.
 For example, Google uses a GET request when you search as it _gets_ the search results.

 POST is used when we want to change something on the server, for example, when a user makes an account or makes a payment on a website.
+For forms that process sensitive data use the `POST` method.
+The data is encrypted (if you use HTTPS) and only accessible by the backend script that processes the request.
+The data is not visible in the URL.
+A common example is a sign-in form.

 Example form element:
 ```html